jemaddux/jemaddux.github.io/index.md

 - Hieroglyph: A next-generation development screen shoting tool.

-[Note: I don't have access to the screenshots of Hieroglyph, but this section should showcase your development tool's interface and features] -->

 <!-- ## Ruby Gems
 I've also created publicly available Ruby Gems such as Lorem Tolkien and Tiedye.